I’ll Settle for James Marsden.

 2. deceitfulness, manipulativeness (check, mate)

-3. impulsivity, failure to plan ahead (impulsivity, check, but Ferris put quite a bit of planning into his day off)
+3. impulsivity, failure to plan ahead (impulsivity, check, but Ferris put quite a bit of planning into his day off; though he didn’t plan how he would support his teenage cheerleader bride)

 5. reckless disregard for the safety of self or others (check, especially Cameron’s Dad’s classic car)